 A versatile NHL defenseman turned coach who carved out a long career with a sharp, offensive-minded style.

-Paul Mara's hockey journey is one of adaptability, spanning over a decade as a steady NHL blueliner before transitioning behind the bench.
-The Massachusetts native was a first-round pick in 1997, known for his smooth skating and willingness to join the rush.
-He played for six different franchises, bringing a consistent offensive touch and a veteran presence to lineups in Tampa Bay, Phoenix, Boston, and New York.
-While never a superstar, he was a reliable minute-eater who understood the game's nuances.
+Paul Mara guided the Boston Pride to an Isobel Cup championship as head coach in 2022.
+The Massachusetts native was a first-round NHL pick in 1997, known for smooth skating and willingness to join the rush.
+He played for six franchises — Tampa Bay, Phoenix, Boston, and New York among them — bringing consistent offensive touch and veteran presence.
+While never a superstar, he was a reliable minute-eater.
 That hockey IQ became his coaching currency.
-After retirement, he broke ground as the head coach of the Boston Pride in the Premier Hockey Federation, guiding them to an Isobel Cup championship, before moving into the professional ranks as an assistant coach in the AHL and a development role with the New York Rangers.
+He later moved into the AHL as an assistant coach and a development role with the New York Rangers.

 1965–1980